rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 For more info on web safe CSS font stacks, check out [CSS Font Stack](https://www.cssfontstack.com/).

+If you want a font stack in a specific style, for example a Geometric Humanist font stack that uses native system fonts, try [modernfontstacks.com](https://modernfontstacks.com/)

 Syntax:

 - Browsers will try to load the first font specified